Qyrus > Resources > Blogs > Feature Friday – The Impact of Parameterization and Data Driven Testing Methodology

 Jorell:

 Generally, we like to split testing into these three different facets: building, execution, and reporting.
 I would honestly say that parameterization has an impact on all three areas.
 On the topic of building, we’ve mentioned earlier that parameterization allows testers to use one test script to test across many scenarios.
-And in general, I would say that that, too, applies to execution.
+And in general, I would say that, too, applies to execution.

 Steve:

-But the reporting capabilities cannot be underestimated.
+However the reporting capabilities cannot be underestimated.
 One thing that I believe we should also mention is how these parameterized tests can all be tied to your CI pipelines, another feature we have covered in the past here.
 Combining these two features together can lead to a robust testing solution for any client.

 Jorell: